Unit Investment Trusts vs. Mutual Funds

 So, what’s the problem with UITs?
 Why have assets diminished severely in UITs versus mutual funds and ETFs?
 This question is fundamentally impossible to answer.
 The answer may be that UITs are misunderstood.
 But a better answer is that UITs are not marketed as heavily as mutual funds and ETFs -- for good reason.

 Have you ever read about a hot UIT?
-Is there a Guide to UITs at About.com?
+Is there a Guide to UITs at The Balance?
 Do you know why you would buy a UIT rather than another US registered investment company even after reading this article?
 The answer to all three questions is a simple “no.”

-We might sumise that UITs are not as profitable for the fund sponsor as other investment companies so there are fewer UITs being created today than in 1990; the termination feature creates a taxable event for the investor; and the advantages of investing in mutual funds and other investment companies outweight the advantages of investing in UITs.
+One may conclude that UITs are not as profitable for the fund sponsor as other investment companies so there are fewer UITs being created today than in 1990; the termination feature creates a taxable event for the investor; and the advantages of investing in mutual funds and other investment companies outweigh that of investing in UITs.